- HUPD Response to a Reported Incident of Sexual Assault, Dating Violence, Domestic Violence, or Stalking

 - You will be interviewed (you may specifically request a female officer).
 A friend or counselor may be with you during the interview.
 All statements you make may be used during any subsequent legal proceedings.
 The officer will ask you for the location and time of the incident, a description of the alleged perpetrator, and a description of any injuries.

-- The police may request a medical examination (at the Beth Israel Deaconess Medical Center Rape Crisis Intervention Program, if appropriate) to ensure that you have suffered no physical injury and to complete a medical report that can be used in a court proceeding if charges are pressed.
+- You may request a medical examination (at the Beth Israel Deaconess Medical Center Rape Crisis Intervention Program, if appropriate) to ensure that you have suffered no physical injury and to complete a medical report that can be used in a court proceeding if charges are pressed.
+The examination will be conducted by a Sexual Assault Nurse Examiner (SANE.)
+Having a forensic medical examination does not mean you must pursue criminal charges.

 - Remain on the scene a reasonable time to prevent further abuse.